Skip to content

 2. Example of How Microservices Works Within an Ecommerce MACH Ecosystem.

 The first ecommerce platforms were monolithic in nature where all ecommerce functionality was bundled together.
 Now information technology has matured greatly.
 Indeed, many retailers are now taking advantage of microservices.
-Further, e-retailers are increasingly supported by a comprehensive microservices ecosystem called a MACH architecture.
-This MACH ecosystem – Microservices, API-first, Cloud-native, and Headless – provides a modern infrastructure for e-retailers.
+Moreover, e-retailers are increasingly supported by a comprehensive microservices ecosystem called a MACH architecture.
+This MACH ecosystem – Microservices, API-first, Cloud-native, and Headless; provides a modern infrastructure for e-retailers.
 To understand the basics of these technologies, see below.
-This description of the MACH architecture comes from the Mach Alliance
+This description of the MACH architecture comes from the Mach Alliance.

 What Is The MACH Ecosystem?